k3s-io/docs/docs/datastore/ha.md

 This endpoint can also be used for accessing the Kubernetes API.
 So you can, for example, modify your [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file to point to it instead of a specific node.

-To avoid certificate errors in such a configuration, you should configure the server with the `--tls-san YOUR_IP_OR_HOSTNAME_HERE` option.
+To avoid certificate errors in such a configuration, you should configure the server with the `--tls-san=YOUR_IP_OR_HOSTNAME_HERE` option.
 This option adds an additional hostname or IP as a Subject Alternative Name in the TLS cert, and it can be specified multiple times if you would like to access via both the IP and the hostname.

 ### 5. Optional: Join Agent Nodes